Molokans: 11th–14th centuries CE and origins of milk-drinking during Lent

 The Cumans, Kipchaks, Tatars, Mongolians, and Bashkirs (who descend from Kipchaks) all have the tradition of making fermented milk products.
 The Cumans call it kumis, Mongolians call it airag, Tatars call it azegay, and the Baskir call it azekay.
 This lends itself to the possibility of the second theory, as well as the first.

 100 families of the original Molokan Karaits were settled in Halychyna (specifically Lviv) by hostage arrangement between Daniel of Galicia and Batu Khan in 1246 CE.

-15th-16th centuries CE
+15th–16th centuries CE

 The Judaizers preceded the modern day Molokans.
 Although they are sometimes also called "Molokans", they constitute an independent movement.
-Their leader Matvei Semyonovich Dalmatov (Матвей Семёнович Далматов) was tortured to death in a monastery prison by breaking wheel.
+Their leader Matvei Dalmatov was tortured to death in a monastery prison by breaking wheel.

-In 1428 Crimea became independent under the original Molokan-Subbotniks, the Crimean Karaites (Qara-Tatars / Karaylar / Girays), who had always played an important role in Mongol politics.
-The linguistically dominant Church of the East Karait-Tatars, who had similar origins to the Khavars, became “Karaimstvuiuschie” (or Molokan Karaits).
+In 1428 Crimea became independent and supported the original Molokan-Subbotniks, the Crimean Karaites (Qara-Tatars / Karaylar), who had always played an important role in Mongol politics.
+The linguistically dominant Church of the East Karait-Tatars, who had similar origins to the Khavars, became "Karaimstvuiuschie" (or Molokan Karaits).